Jack Walton has became the latest X Factor contestant to leave the competition.

 Andrea Faustini sang Take That's Relight My Fire in a bizarre gold costume including a painted face which Simon described as "one of the craziest things I've ever seen on this show".

-Cowell said said: "This is the first time I think I saw you as the group you really are."
+Simon said: "This is the first time I think I saw you as the group you really are."

-Fernandez-Versini said: "I absolutely adore you and I couldn't be happier that you got to sing that song."
+Cheryl said: "I absolutely adore you and I couldn't be happier that you got to sing that song."